yoctoproject/poky/documentation/ref-manual/classes.rst

    directive, that the recipe also inherits the :ref:`ref-classes-gettext` class to ensure that gettext is available during the build.

--  ``compile-host-path:`` Checks the :ref:`ref-tasks-compile` log for indications that paths to locations on the build host were used.
-Using such paths might result in host contamination of the build output.

 -  ``debug-deps:`` Checks that all packages except ``-dbg`` packages do not depend on ``-dbg`` packages, which would cause a packaging bug.